Steps to take if your landlord doesn't refund your tenancy deposit money when you leave.

 Use a tenancy deposit scheme's dispute resolution service

 Your scheme's dispute resolution service can help if there's a dispute about the return of your deposit.
 The service is free.

 The service decides how much of your deposit should be returned to you.
 Their decision is final.

 The dispute resolution service can only deal with whether your tenancy deposit should be returned to you in full or in part.
-It can't award you compensation, but you can consider separate court action for this.
+It can't award you compensation.
+You can take separate court action for this.

 3. Consider court action